 A selection of modules from the following list need to be taken as part of this course:

 You will be taught by Cranfield's leading experts with capability expertise, industry knowledge and collective subject research, as well as external speakers from industry and defence.
-The Course Director for our MSc in Forensic Explosive and Explosion Investigation is Stephen Johnson.
+The Course Director for our MSc in Forensic Explosive and Explosion Investigation is Mike Harris.
 The teaching team includes:

 Supports professional development for those in security and defence occupations related to explosives, intelligence or search.
 Excellent grounding for career starters looking to join government scientific services, forensic laboratories, police departments and insurance companies.

 To register your company's interest, please use the button below.
 If you'd like to speak to a member of the admissions or course team then use the 'Get in touch' details at the top of the page.